Bosa ACL tear confirmed; Ansah joins 49ers | Sports-Games

 "We had an MRI truck scheduled up here and that truck broke last night," Shanahan said.
 "The local hospital is helping us out with MRIs, so that's why we're behind on everything."
 Shanahan did have an update on quarterback Jimmy Garoppolo, who suffered a high right ankle sprain against the Jets.
 Shanahan said Garoppolo is day to day and has a chance to play against the Giants but backup Nick Mullens will be prepared in case he is needed.

 "If he's good to go and the doctors say he's healthy and he can go out there and protect himself, and if Jimmy feels confident in doing it and it gives us the best chance to win, if that's the case, then Jimmy will be out there," Shanahan said.
 "If Jimmy is not safe and can't protect himself, then we'll go with Nick."
-Running back Tevin Coleman (knee) will miss the game and starting running back Raheem Mostert (MCL sprain) will likely join him on the sideline.
+Running back Tevin Coleman (knee, reportedly expected to miss multiple weeks) will miss the game and starting running back Raheem Mostert (MCL sprain) will likely join him on the sideline.

 Star tight end George Kittle (knee) sat out against the Jets and his status will be firmed up later in the week.
 Shanahan confirmed the deal with Ansah, who previously met with the 49ers, but left the session before training camp without a deal.